nineflowAmin/daniel-kereama.github.io/_posts/2025-12-06-the-living-council-relational-safety-for-human-ai-coevolution.md

 *This article presents a visionary framework for reimagining AI safety—an exploratory piece that challenges conventional control paradigms and proposes relational governance as a path forward.
 It is not a production-ready solution, but rather a thought experiment that invites dialogue about how we might build AI systems that evolve safely through relationship rather than constraint.
 The framework emerges from both theoretical exploration and practical experience building multi-agent systems, but it represents a vision of what could be, not a blueprint of what is.*

 ![Article Banner]({{ site.baseurl }}/assets/images/{{ page.post_slug }}/banner.jpg)
-*An ancient forest grove where five distinct trees have grown together over centuries, their roots interwoven in a mycelial network and canopies creating a shared space.
-This living council represents the five domains—each tree unique yet part of a greater whole, where safety emerges through organic relationship rather than imposed control.*
+*Five interwoven governance domains forming a distributed system where safety emerges through relational coherence, not centralized control.*

 ## The Problem with Control